wcko87/beatoraja-english-guide/BMS-Overview.md

 Here is a (pretty long) [list of BMS players](https://www40.atwiki.jp/laser_bm/pages/16.html), sorted by release year/platform from 1998 to the current day (note: JP).
 Over 50 BMS players have been made since its introduction.

-# Components of a BMS
+# What does a BMS song contain?

 Each BMS song is contained in its own folder.
 The folder for a single BMS song often contains hundreds of files.
 Here are the usual contents of the folder: